//

 To see contact information for the researcher use the ‘My Schedule/Credits’ link and then select the relevant study.

 As long as you cancel more than 24 hours in advance, you can usually cancel an appointment without penalty.
-To cancel an appointment, log onto the Subject Pool web site and use the ‘View or cancel my study appointments” located under the “My Schedule& Credits” heading.
+To cancel an appointment, log onto the SONA web site and use the ‘View or cancel my study appointments” located under the “My Schedule& Credits” heading.
 If it is less than 24 hours before the appointment, you must contact the experimenter (using the information listed).
 Try to contact the experimenter directly (phone, in person) if you need to give short notice.

 The experimenter is not obligated to agree with your request to cancel.
 This is because some experiments require a day or more to prepare.
 If the experimenter refuses to cancel, then you must keep the appointment or you will receive a “no-show.”
 If you feel that this is unfair (because of a truly unavoidable emergency), please email cvy@psu.edu to explain.